 Spotify specifies submissions for streaming at minus 14LUFS- I and not to peak at more than minus 1RMS because of the high dynamic range for expression.
 The track will not sound better just because it is louder.

-It also facilitates that Spotify has a standard ‘input level’ into their streaming platform and so that can ( if they wish to do so) increase the level at which the broadcast uniformly without having some tracks distort.
+It also facilitates that Spotify has a standard ‘input level’ into their streaming platform.
+So that can ( if they wish to do so) increase the level at which the broadcast uniformly without having some tracks distort.